usecannon/cannon/packages/website/content/docs.md

 * `factory` - See *Referencing Factory-deployed Contracts* below.

 **Outputs**
-This action updates the return object by adding an entry to the `txns` key with the action’s name.
-The value of the entry is an object with the properties `hash` (which is the hash of this transaction) and `events` (which is an array of objects with the `name` of each event emitted by this call and the corresponding event data as `args`).
+This action only updates the return object by adding an entry to the `txns` key.

 #### Referencing Factory-deployed Contracts